maiziex/AncestralCall/README.md

 "20" is the SV size you can define.<br />
 <br />
 --num_threads: Optional parameter, default = 2 <br />
-"10" is the number of threads you can define, which corresponds to number of samples. default = 2 <br />
+"10" is the number of threads you can define, which corresponds to number of samples.<br />
 <br />
 ### Step 2: Generate all the multiple-alignments files for each sample.